larkintuckerllc/aws-architect-associate/2/2.4/elasticache/README.md

 -AWS-[Data Security in Amazon ElastiCache](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/encryption.html)

+To minimize the impact of a node failure, we recommend that your implementation use multiple nodes in each shard and distribute the nodes across multiple Availability Zones.

+When running Redis, we recommend that you enable Multi-AZ on your replication group so that ElastiCache will automatically fail over to a replica if the primary node fails.

+Amazon ElastiCache clusters running Redis can back up their data.
+You can use the backup to restore a cluster or seed a new cluster.
+The backup consists of the cluster's metadata, along with all of the data in the cluster.
+All backups are written to Amazon Simple Storage Service (Amazon S3), which provides durable storage.
+At any time, you can restore your data by creating a new Redis cluster and populating it with data from a backup.
+With ElastiCache, you can manage backups using the AWS Management Console, the AWS Command Line Interface (AWS CLI), and the ElastiCache API.

+For production use, we strongly recommend that you always enable Redis backups, and retain them for a minimum of 7 days.
+In practice, retaining them for 14 or 30 days will provide better safety in the event of an application bug that ends up corrupting data.

+**note:** AWS has a propetary automatic re-sharing approach that involves no downtime.

+Redis has two categories of data structures: simple keys and counters, and multidimensional sets, lists, and hashes.
+The bad news is the second category cannot be sharded horizontally.
+But the good news is that simple keys and counters can.

 ## MemCache

 > The Memcached engine supports Auto Discovery.
 Auto Discovery is the ability for client programs to automatically identify all of the nodes in a cache cluster, and to initiate and maintain connections to all of these nodes.
 With Auto Discovery, your application doesn't need to manually connect to individual nodes.
 Instead, your application connects to a configuration endpoint.